tribbens/SP25_DS5111_kvu2et/README.md

 ```
 ls
 ```
-The format of the file should be: ygainers_yyyy-mm-dd_at_hh-mm.csv If a file shows up with a date and time close to when you typed the command, it should have worked!
+* The format of the file should be: ygainers_yyyy-mm-dd_at_hh-mm.csv
+* If a file shows up with a date and time close to when you typed the command, it should have worked!
 * Just to confirm, type the following command where file_name is the file that just showed up:
 ```
 cat <file_name>
 ```
+* You should now see rows of comma-separated values.
+If it does, it worked properly!
+* Repeat with the other two options.
+Replace 'yahoo' with 'wsj' or 'sa'.
+The resulting files will have the same format but "wsjgainers_..." and 'sagainers_..." instead of "ygainers_..."
 # Confirming Structure
 Let's check the structure to confirm everything worked.
 Type this code, replacing the bracketed part with the full path to your project repository:
 ```